microsoft/Kusto-Query-Language/doc/bitset-count-onesfunction.md

 ---
 title: bitset_count_ones() - Azure Data Explorer
-description: This article describes bitset_count_ones() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/22/2020
+description: Learn how to use the bitset_count_ones() function to return the number of set bits in the binary representation of a number. ms.reviewer: alexans ms.topic: reference ms.date: 11/23/2022
 ---
 # bitset_count_ones()